jackrieger/core-1-interaction/_lectures/intro-to-html.md

 <img src="example.jpg" alt="A description of the image.">
 ```

-- The `id` specifies a singular, unique element on a page—for CSS targeting and anchor (scroll, “jump”) links, prepended with `#`.
+- The `id` specifies a singular, unique element on a page – for CSS targeting and anchor (scroll, “jump”) links, prepended with `#`.

 ```html
 <h2 id="a-heading-element">A heading element</h2>